-As the weather gets warmer, it’s time to start thinking about summer vacations.
+As the weather gets warmer, it’s time to think about summer vacations.
 But how do you plan a fun, memorable vacation that won’t break the bank?
-If you’re willing to invest the time to research your options, you can plan a great getaway you’ll be talking about for years—without it taking that long to pay for it.
+If you’re willing to invest the time to research your options, you can plan a great getaway you’ll be talking about for years at a cost that won’t send you over budget.

 Start at the beginning